PlayVS Fortnite Rulebook

 7.3.1 Directed Pause.
 League Officials may order the pause of a match or execute a pause command on any player station at the sole discretion of the League Officials, at any time.

 7.3.2 Player Pause.
-Players are unable to pause an individual game or match.
-If an error occurs, players may leave the current game and wait in the sequential game lobby.
-Duos will not receive additional time to the two-hour match period.
+Players are unable to pause an individual session or match.
+If an error occurs, players may leave the current session and wait in the sequential session lobby.
+Trios will not receive additional time to the two-hour match period.

 22.214.171.124 An Unintentional Disconnection